HTML-GUY0/Flappy-Bird/README.md

 3. Avoid hitting the pipes.

-4. If you lose, press Restart to try again or Main Menu to go back.
+4. If you lose, press Restart to try again.